nghttp2/nghttp2/doc/nghttp.1.rst

     frame  payload  before  the   last  value,  to  simulate multiple header table size change.

+.. option:: --encoder-header-table-size=<SIZE>

+    Specify encoder header table size.
+The decoder (server) specifies  the maximum  dynamic table  size it  accepts.
+    Then the negotiated dynamic table size is the minimum of this option value and the value which server specified.

 .. option:: -b, --padding=<N>

     Add at  most <N>  bytes to a  frame payload  as padding.